vedmack/feedback_me/README.md

 Features:
 =====

-  - Using CSS3 Transition for sliding out the feedback widget (jquery UI used as a fallback for older browsers)
+  - Using CSS3 Transition for sliding out the feedback widget (jquery used as a fallback for older browsers)
   - Bootstrap support
   - jQuery UI themes support
   - 4 different possible locations to place the widget